soffes/blog/published/2012-06-25-yammer-sells-for-12-billon/yammer-sells-for-12-billon.markdown

+---
-# Yammer Sells for $1.2 Billon
+title: Yammer Sells for $1.2 Billon
+categories: industry
+---

 Microsoft just bought Yammer for $1.2 billion.
 That's insane.

-I think we'll start seeing more acquisitions like this throughout the rest of the year.
-It's Google's turn.
+I think we’ll start seeing more acquisitions like this throughout the rest of the year.
+It's Google’s turn.